 Like the previous day, this second day should start early if you want to make the most of your time.
 The itinerary includes some of the most important museums in the city and the most visited religious building.

 To start this day the best thing to do is to hire one of the many guided tours in London.
 This will not only help you to discover some attractions that you have not yet seen, but it will also help you to understand what you have visited so far and to have information about what you will visit in the following days.

 The offer of these tours is really impressive.
 You can choose between walking, by bike, by bus or by boat and with the theme of your choice.

 Soak up history at the British Museum

-When the tour is over, head to one of the best museums in London, the British Museum, which is free to enter.
+When the tour is over head to one of London's finest museums, the British Museum, which is free to enter.

-Please note that the duration of the visit will never be less than two hours, although it would take several days to see it in its entirety.
+Please note that the visit will never take less than two hours, although it would take several days to see it in its entirety.

 Its collection includes more than seven million objects from all over the world, including the famous Rosetta Stone.